 Just as worrying was the fact that the medication error was not picked up by the hospital’s home health care staff after discharge.
 The mistake in the drug taken should have been spotted easily because a list of all the correct drugs to be taken was supplied to care assistants at Mrs. Oyler’s home.
 The hospital settled for $225,000 in damages.
 The $350,000 cap imposed by Missouri consisted of both the two settlements added together.

 Contact a Jackson Mississippi medical negligence attorney

-Medication errors and other examples of medical negligence on discharge from hospital are commonplace.
-If you, or a member of your family, have been the victim of any post discharge medical complication as a result of negligence on the part of medical personnel, contact a medical negligence attorney at the Diaz Lawn Firm in Jackson, Mississippi to discuss your legal options.
-Contact an attorney at the Diaz Law Firm office on 601-607-3456 today.
+Medication errors and other examples of medical negligence during or after a hospital discharge are commonplace.
+If you, or a member of your family, have been the victim of any post-discharge medical complication as a result of negligence on the part of medical personnel, contact a medical negligence attorney at the Diaz Lawn Firm in Jackson, Mississippi to discuss your legal options.
+Contact the Diaz Law Firm online or call the office at 601-607-3456 today.